Welcome to my latest obsession: ripe plantains and finger food. Of all my obsessions this is probably the least insane one. I am sure you agree.

 - Make small balls (about a teaspoon of mashed plantains).

-- Make a hollow in the ball and put a mozzarella cube in it.
-Resist eating the mozzarella now.
+- Poke a hollow in the ball and put a mozzarella cube in it.

 - Brush some butter on the balls.

 - Cover with Parmesan or Pecorino, making as thick a layer as you can.
 Place the balls on a baking tray.